 3. Do an online check-in

 This is something that you can easily forget about.
 It’s so important, and you will save so much time once you are at the airport.
 You don’t want to stand in a very long queue just a few hours before your holiday start.
-So why don’t you skip out on the queue and rather enjoy a drink.
-It’s so easy to do an online check-in through your airlines’ website, and it will only take you 2 minute.
+So why don’t you skip out on the queue and rather enjoy a drink?
+It’s so easy to do an online check-in through your airlines’ website, and it will only take you 2 minutes.
 All you need is your passport and name.
 Make sure that when you do the online check-in, all the information that you put in is 100% correct.
 This will be the information that’s on your ticket and many airports won’t allow you to board the plane if your information is wrong.

 4. Memorise your flight number